 Improvements in the Group's net current assets (i.e. working capital) over the years are presented in Table 2 above.
-The adjusted working capital in 2021 as compared to 2020 was as follows:
+The adjusted working capital in 2022 as compared to 2021 was as follows:

-in USD million As at 31 December 2021 As at 31 December 2020
+in USD million 31 December 2022 31 December 2021

-Current Assets minus Current Liabilities 3.5 (6.3)
+Current Assets minus Current Liabilities (10.9) 0.2

-less: Other financial assets (0.4) (1.1)
+less: Other financial assets (0.3) (0.4)

-less: Other financial liabilities 7.5 8.5
+less: Other financial liabilities 7.8 7.8

+less: refinanced loans (i) 6.0 -

-Adjusted Working Capital 10.6 1.1
+Adjusted Working Capital 2.6 7.6

 In assessing day-to-day performance of the business, management excludes 'other financial assets' and 'other financial liabilities', as those mostly comprise old non-trade balances subject to restructuring, and analyses the change in the resulting 'adjusted working capital'.
-Based on management's assessment, the adjusted working capital is sufficient.
+Based on management's assessment, the adjusted working capital as at the date these consolidated financial statements are being issued is sufficient.